Millennials Facing Challenges

 Rinpoche observes that he is now more worried than ever about young Buddhists.
 Historically, we had fewer attractions.
 Games, for example, are so attractive now.
 Even older people are playing!
 What is the benefit?
-Aren’t we just wasting time — not making money for families or ourself?
-And spiritually or on a meditation level we see how our minds become involved with negative things like killing or destroying things.
-Moreover, the violent or bad games always seem more attractive or popular.
+Aren’t we just wasting time — not making money for families or ourselves?
+And spiritually or on a meditation level, we see how our minds become involved with negative things like killing or destroying things.
+Moreover, violent or bad games always seem more attractive or popular.
 Killing in the game is not a big deal, so you get better as you play.
 Nowadays, Rinpoche notes that when he checks himself more and more, his mala (prayer beads) is not always in his hand, but the phone is.

 Millennials: Born into Distraction

 We have to be honest about our current situation.
 Young people are born into this.
 Millennial Buddhists live in this world.
 And one of the biggest issues Rinpoche sees now is distraction.
 Just look around at the internet and high tech phones.
 We don’t have time to just sit for several minutes with a few thoughts and just think.
 Already, if we do that, we feel we are missing something.
 Yet in the past, we never felt like we missed anything.
 Speaking from his own experience, we need to hold the phone like a mantra chanting.
 This is a challenge that young Buddhists face that older people didn’t face.
-Older people had more of a chance to improve, and for younger people that is much tougher.
+Older people had more of a chance to improve, and for younger people, that is much tougher.
 Your mind is not able to settle down faster.
 Technology is so fast and it improves so quickly.

 The Problem of Thinking